fubar2/toolfactory-galaxy-docker/README.md

 ## Demonstration tools

-There are currently 8 tools plus the ToolFactory that are built by running a workflow included in the image.
+There are currently 8 tools plus the TF that are built by running a workflow included in the image.
-They illustrate the range of models for tool execution that the ToolFactory can produce, described in the next section.
+They illustrate the range of models for tool execution that the TF can produce, described in the next section.
 Run the workflow, selecting supplied history dataset names as shown to match the filename prompts in each input file field.
 Why doesn't the workflow runner do that?: